Bipradeepb/Major-Project/Readme.md

 4. Client (UDP + Go-Back-N)

 Active and Backup maintains context for client in shared Memory <br>
-Backup runs only on getting signal from Switch else wait on semaphore <br>
+Backup runs only on getting signal from Switch else sleeps <br>
 Active and Backup share same codebase <br>
 Protocol header format similar to TFTP <br>
 Backup picks up file transfer from where active left using shared context <br>